jessemillman/geth-tampermonkey/README.md

   2d. type ":wq".
 Press return

 Common Issues
-1. You may get an "Operation not permitted" error when trying to run the automate_geth.sh script.
+1. You may get an "Operation not permitted" error when trying to run the automate_geth.sh script via crontab.
 Read https://osxdaily.com/2018/10/09/fix-operation-not-permitted-terminal-error-macos/ to fix this on macos